rob-blackbourn/example-wasm-array-passing/README.md

 `--target=wasm32-unknown-unknown-wasm` tells the compiler/linker to produce
 wasm.

-`--optimize=3` seems to ne necessary to produce valib wasm.
+`--optimize=3` seems to ne necessary to produce valid wasm.
 I don't know why, and I might be wrong.

 `-nostdlib` tells the compiler/linker that we don't have a standard library,